it-solutions-dev/device-bin/README.md

-# Fliko device binaries
+# Device binaries

 ## About
-Repository for "fliko-device" application binaries.
+Repository for application binaries.

-WIP